José António Caldas: Biography

-By the appointment of Salhanda, he was contracted by the Portuguese Crown for the work on its forfications in the archipelago of São Tomé e Príncipe in 1757.
+By the appointment of Saldanha, he was contracted by the Portuguese Crown for the work on its forfications in the archipelago of São Tomé e Príncipe in 1757.
 Thanks to his performance on his commission, he received a patent by the captain in 1761.

 He was also wronged for not receiving a solicitated promotion for promoting as Tenant-Colonel, even though at the time, he was the oldest Sergeant-Major.

 Works

 Of his works as a military engineer, he was author of significant projects in Salvador.
 He designed a monumental plan of the city of Salvador in 1779 and traced different urbanization projects for the city, one of it was Ribeira das Naus and another in an area once dominated by trapiches in Cidade Baixa (Lower City).
 One of his most important work, for his exactness was the projected of the old Jesuit College (Colégio dos Jesuítas), the Terreiro de Jesus, whose originals is deposited at the Historical Army Archives of Rio de Janeiro.
 He also made a drawing on a apocryphal document, which was attributed in virtue with the allusions of other documents and characteristics of legendary calligraphy.

 He also built the Seminário de Belém (Belém Seminary) in Pará.

 He also made different public works, between which was an "Expedition in Maranhão" ("Expedição do Maranhã") made in 1763, where he drew on the use of the darkrooms and "Notícia Geral de Toda esta Capitania da Bahia Desde o Seu Descobrimento Até o Presente Ano de 1759" ["General News From All the Captaincy of Bahia From Its Discovery Up To The Present Year of 1759"] (1760).

 He was also a mediator at the Chamber of Senate and president of the Council of War.